Logo, MacQueen's Quinterly

 —Quoted with permission from “Random Praise: Tim Gardiner’s ‘Skeleton Wood’” (CHO, July 2017)

-To give you an idea of what MacQ publisher, Clare MacQueen, is looking for, two dozen examples follow below: one cheribun story, one ekphrastic haibun story, one anomalous haibun (lineated), one braided anomalous haibun, two braided haibun stories, 17 haibun stories [HS], and three tanka tales.
-These works include various degrees of artfulness to tell their Truths:
+To give you an idea of what MacQ publisher, Clare MacQueen, is looking for, nearly three dozen examples follow.
+They are listed first by the less-common forms such as cheribun stories and tanka tales, and then, within the forms, in alpha order by author’s last name.
+These works include various degrees of artfulness (and often a good bit of humor) to tell their Truths:

 General Guidelines for Submissions of Cheribun, Haibun, and Tanka Prose: